22UEE108/-CLASS-SCHEDULER/README.md

 - **Priority Queue:** Students with the most new emails are processed first.
 - **Database Efficiency:** Only inserts new or updated records; tables are indexed for quick lookups.
 - **Notification System:** Lightweight fetch-only notifications for the user client.
 - **Memory Management:** In-memory cache ensures duplicate emails are not reprocessed; batched operations minimize memory spikes.

+> **Note:** This project has been fully implemented and the code has been fixed and optimized for deployment.
+> It is designed to run with MySQL, FastAPI, and OpenAI API keys, but it has not been deployed end-to-end.
+> Minor environment-specific adjustments may be required.